 Murtaza Hussain: A reporter at The Intercept who has long attacked anti-war journalists and consistently denied and downplayed U.S.-backed Gulf regimes’ support for extremist groups like ISIS and al-Qaeda.
 Hussain lobbed softball interviews at the spokesman of Syria’s al-Qaeda affiliate and wrote a puff piece on Bilal Abdul Kareem, a top al-Qaeda propagandist in Syria whose services were similarly employed by CNN.
 Hussain used the term “alt-left” multiple times to disparage the anti-imperialist left before deleting all 40,000 of his tweets in December — a bizarre move for an employee of a publication supposedly dedicated to transparency.

 Yet that’s not all.
-Murtaza Hussain has also written articles for The Intercept that uncritically echo the CIA perspective on Syria and rely on analysis from neoconservative “experts” at Gulf-funded think tanks.
+Murtaza Hussain has also written articles for The Intercept that rely on Syria analysis from neoconservative “experts” at Gulf-funded think tanks.

-Hussain also failed to disclose in his report that Charles Lister’s employer the Middle East Institute — as the Intercept would later report — is bankrolled by the UAE, and by Saudi Arabia.
-More recent leaks also show it to be a vehicle of influence for the reactionary Emirati regime.
+Hussain also failed to disclose in his story that Charles Lister’s employer the Middle East Institute — as the Intercept would later report — is bankrolled by the UAE and Saudi Arabia.
+More recent leaks also show it to be an explicit vehicle of influence for the reactionary Emirati regime.
 And Lister’s former employer, the Brookings Doha Center, is likewise financed by Qatar.

 — Ben Norton (@BenjaminNorton) May 18, 2017